Battle of the Java Sea: ABDA retreat

 After almost two hours of fighting, Doorman's ships had not even come close to attacking the Japanese troop convoy.
-One of his cruisers was crippled, two more were damaged, and he suffered two destroyers sunk, while his ships, with their poor gunnery, had managed only to moderately damage one destroyer and lightly damage two others.
+One of his cruisers was crippled, two more were damaged, and he had two destroyers sunk, while his ships, with their poor gunnery, had managed only to moderately damage one destroyer and lightly damage two others.
 He still wanted to attack the convoy, but recognized that he simply could not under the current conditions.
 Doorman thus decided to cut his losses and regroup whilst retiring in the general direction of Surabaya which led Takagi to mistakenly believe the Allied ships were retreating to port.
 The limping Exeter, no longer in condition to contribute further to the battle, was ordered to break off from the force, taking Witte de With with her as escort into Surabaya.
 However, after nightfall, the remainder of Doorman's ships changed direction and steamed back toward the convoy.